watusi/jquery.mobile.simultaneous-transitions/README.md

 ### 1.1 Transitions Implemented as Simultaneous Transitions

-In a future release, I intend to provide the new transitions that were added in jQuery Mobile 1.1, but using a simultaneous, rather than sequential transition handler.
+In a future release, I intend to provide the new transitions that were added in jQuery Mobile 1.1 (but not present in 1.0), but using a simultaneous, rather than sequential transition handler.

 ### Round-Out Transitions